-- 1. What is your first impression of the narrators (Charlie, Zeke and Hammer)?
+- 1. What do you think is the meaning of the title Invisible Boys? - 2.
+What is your first impression of the narrators (Charlie, Zeke and Hammer)?
 Compare and contrast their personalities.
-How would you describe the narrative voice of each?
+How would you describe the narrative voice of each? - 3.
 Why do you think the author chose to structure the book using three contrasting points of view?
-How does it impact your reading experience?
-Who do you think is the author of the anonymous letterbombs? - 2.
+How does it impact your reading experience? - 4.
 How is the town of Geraldton portrayed?
-When Charlie is outed, Zeke's mother comments: You'd expect it in a city, but not here, of all places. (p.
-61) Do you think it's different for LGBTIQ+ individuals to be 'out' in a small, regional community as opposed to a city?
-In what ways? - 3.
+When Charlie is outed, Zeke's mother comments, 'You'd expect it in a city, but not here, of all places' (p.
+64).
+How might it be different for LGBTQIA+ individuals to be 'out' in a small, regional community as opposed to a city? - 5.
 Create a definition for the term 'homophobia'.
-Which characters in the novel display this attitude? - 4.
+Which characters in the novel display this attitude? - 6.
 How are conventional stereotypes of masculinity and femininity called into question in this book?
 Which characters challenge traditional gender roles?
-Which reinforce them?
-Are there any characters who simultaneously challenge and reinforce gender norms?
-Provide examples from the text. - 5.
-What coping strategies do Charlie, Zeke and Hammer use as they struggle with denial, anxiety, isolation, loneliness, self-loathing, shame and guilt regarding their sexuality? - 6.
-Why do you think Hannah and Rocky abandon Charlie after he is outed?
-He asserts: What hurt was all the memes people from school had made about me being gay [...]
+Which reinforce them? - 7.
+What coping strategies do Charlie, Zeke and Hammer use as they struggle with denial, anxiety, isolation, loneliness, self-loathing, shame and guilt regarding their sexuality? - 8.
+Why do you think Hannah and Rocky abandon Charlie after he is outed? - 9.
+How is Charlie dehumanised in the onslaught of verbal abuse and bullying that follows?
+He asserts, 'What hurt was all the memes people from school had made about me being gay [...]
 Not something to be hated [...] but something to mock [...]
 Not even a human being anymore.
-Meme fodder. (p.
-75) How is he dehumanised in the onslaught of verbal abuse and bullying that follows? - 7.
-Do you think Zeke's Sicilian heritage and strict Catholic upbringing make it even more difficult for his family to accept him as homosexual?
-And indeed for him to accept it himself?
-Homosexuality.
-It's unspeakable for [Dad], so he'll never talk to me about what happened. (p.
-99) Why do you think it's so difficult for many of the characters to talk openly about their feelings? - 8.
-Brother Murphy warns Charlie that he cannot bring a same-sex partner to the dance because it runs counter to the school's moral code. (p.
-158) Do you think this is fair?
+Meme fodder' (p.
+78). - 10.
+Why do you think it's so difficult for many of the characters to talk openly about their feelings? - 11.
+Brother Murphy warns Charlie that he cannot bring a same-sex partner to the dance because it 'runs counter to the school's moral code' (p.
+161).
 What is the Catholic Church's stance on homosexuality?
-What is the stance of other religions? - 9.
-Why do you think Zeke finally stands up for Charlie by dancing with him at his brother's wedding? - 10.
-How does the author utilise satire and sarcasm throughout the story, particularly in the segments narrated by Charlie (e.g. I hate that I am now literally in the closet.
+What is the stance of other religions? - 12.
+Why do you think Zeke finally stands up for Charlie by dancing with him at his brother's wedding? - 13.
+What is the role of humour in the text? (e.g. 'I hate that I am now literally in the closet.
 Or in the wardrobe, I guess.
-I'm a wardrobed homo, p.
-25)?
-What is the role of humour in the text? - 11.
-I'd rather be swallowed up by the earth while I sleep than be outed. (p.
-40) Why do you think Zeke feels this way?
-Tragically, Zeke's conviction is echoed in the suicide note of one of the characters that appears later in the book: I'd rather be a dead straight than a living homo. (p.
-303) How does the suicide of this character affect the other boys?
-What supports are available if you or someone you know has suicidal thoughts? - 12.
+I'm a wardrobed homo.' p.
+24)? - 14.
+'I'd rather be swallowed up by the earth while I sleep than be outed' (p.
+43).
+Why do you think Zeke feels this way? - 15.
 Compare and contrast the characters Charlie, Zeke and Hammer at the beginning and end of the novel.
 How have they changed?
 How have they remained the same?
-Why do you think Hammer remains in denial about his sexuality while Zeke and Charlie accept it? - 13.
-What do you think is the meaning of the title Invisible Boys? - 14.
-What messages did you personally take away from the story? - 15.
-On his website, the author states: I want the world to understand that boys and men suffer, and for gay boys in particular, even in 2018, this struggle can feel like the end of the world, but it isn't.
-Do you feel he has achieved this?